deris/vim-textobj-ipmac/README.md

 textobj-ipmac
 ===

-This is Vim plugin for treating IP address or MAC address as text object.
+This is Vim plugin to provide text objects to select IP address or MAC address.

 Support following.